tolman42/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 It is possible to include images and slideshows of images with more flexibility than standard markdown.

-!!! note
-    Images paths should be specified relative to the "doc_dir", which by default is the "docs" directory at the top-level of the repository.

 ### Single Images
 The markdown keyword for MOOSE images is `!image` followed by the filename as shown below.
 This command, like most of the other special MOOSE markdown commands except arbitrary html attributes.
 Therefore, any keyword, value pairs (e.g., `width=50%`) are